dojot/docs/source/security/mosca-tls.rst

 according to its policies.

 These configurable policies are called 'Certificate Profiles'.
-One Certificate profile named CFREE, specialized for Mosca TLS, is provided out of the box.
+One Certificate profile named CFREE, specialized for MQTT TLS, is provided out of the box.

 In short, CFREE have the following configurations (and many more):